Home / Language Resources / How Long Does It Take To Learn German with Duolingo?

 How Many Hours Does It Take To Learn German on Duolingo?

 The Foreign Service Institute reports that it takes an average of 36 weeks to learn German, or 900 hours of classes and training.
-That’s because German is considered a category II language, which means that it is more different than English than other languages.
+That’s because German is moderately difficult to pick up.
+On the plus side, it has a lot of grammatical similarities to English, which really helps.
+But you’re still taking on an entire language from scratch, and the pronunciation definitely has a learning curve.

-Again though, the level of hours needed varies depending on how quickly you learn and how fluent you need to be in the language.
+Again though, the level of hours needed varies depending on how quickly you retain information and how fluent you’d like to be.

 How Long Does It Take To Complete The Duolingo German Course

-For some people who are quick learners and pick up language naturally, it might take just 300 or 400 hours of using the app.
+For some people who pick up language naturally, it might take just 300 or 400 hours of using the app.
 For others though, it might take well over 1,000 hours of dedication.

-With that said, you can also pick up German faster by supplementing your Duolingo learning, but we’ll talk about that more in a minute.
+With that said, you can also pick up German faster by adding to your Duolingo learning, but we’ll talk about that more in a minute.

 How Long Does It Take To Complete The Duolingo German Course?